-The ruggedly-built diesel Patrol is well past its use-by date, but still attracts buyers who want no-nonsense bush-capability.
-However, the old Patrol is finished Down Under and final stock will be gone by the last quarter of 2016.
-That leaves Nissan with only the expensive, heavy, new-generation petrol model.
+The old 'square-rigged' Patrol is finished Down Under and final stock will be gone by the last quarter of 2016.
+That leaves Nissan with the under-marketed, new-generation petrol model.

 The new-generation Patrol arrived in February 2013, but it was petrol-only and was very expensive: from $82,200 plus on road costs for ST-L, $92,850 plus on road costs for Ti and $113,900 plus on road costs for Ti-L.